top of page

 DIY vs. Hiring a Professional

-• Improper pressure washing can damage pavers or erode joint sand
+• Improper washing can damage pavers or erode joints

 Premier Coatings’ 7-Step Paver Cleaning and Sealing Process

-We begin with a thorough pressure wash to remove dirt, stains, algae, and organic buildup.
-Then, we apply a professional-grade algaecide to kill mold and mildew spores and prevent future growth.
-This ensures a clean, sterile surface ready for sealing.
+We start with high-pressure washing to remove dirt, stains, algae, and organic buildup.
+Then we apply algaecide to eliminate spores and minimize regrowth.

 Cost of Paver Cleaning and Sealing in Florida

-When to Schedule Service: Best Time of Year for Sealing in Florida
+Best Time of Year for Paver Sealing in Florida

 FAQs About Paver Cleaning and Sealing